fengtingzhang/blog/_posts/2020-04-10-rails-fundamentals-session-three.md

 - PAT started in Heroku! then one year later we moved into aws :)
 - Heroku has so many build packs, they also have like a 100 person devops team (probably more)
 - ba config!
-- goba was inspired by heroku cli
+- [goba](http://github.com/blueapron/goba) was inspired by heroku cli
-- if you want to help Steve http://github.com/blueapron/goba